software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 25
 >
 > Deploy the frontend application to a production environment.
-Add the production environment URL of the frontend application (the web service URL in the Render dashboard) to the "Usage guide" section in the `README.md` file.
+Add the production environment URL of the frontend application (the web service URL in the Render dashboard) to the "Developer guide" section in the `README.md` file.

 ## Sprint Review